ByteWolfGang/HomeAssistantAddOns/README.md

 Detailed documentation can be found in the [DOCS.md](chart/DOCS.md) file.

-## Support

-Got questions?

-You can open an issue here: [Open an issue](https://github.com/wschneid/bitmap-chart-server/issues)

 ## Contributing

 This is an active open-source project.
 Feel free to use it, fork it, and contribute to it.